Kaitlyn Vaillancourt has the right stuff.

 Taylor learned on the job from co-workers and supervisors.
 She became an apprentice in 1995 and a journeyman three years later.

 Her childhood spent on a ranch near Ringling, Oklahoma, building fences, breaking horses, and hauling hay, was good training for the rigors of line work, she says.

 “I always worked a little harder.
 I know I have to show I’m right for the job.”

 Taylor, 51, eventually became head lineworker in the co-op’s Walters district.
 A few months ago, she was promoted to a position supervising contractors.

 Though Taylor and Vaillancourt are 30 years apart in age, and entered line work through different paths, they share a common outlook: Neither wants special allowances or watered-down expectations.

 “They might have gone a little easy on me to begin with until they realized how I was and that I don’t back down for nothing,” Taylor says.
 “I pull my own weight.”

 It’s the same with Vaillancourt: “I feel very equal.
 They make me feel equal.
 They don’t give me any special treatment, which is what I want.”

-That drive is common in female students, says NLC President Aaron Howell.
+That drive is common in female line work students, says NLC President Aaron Howell.